 Son of Pandit Sitaram Tiwari and Jagarani Devi, he received his early education at Bhavra and was sent to the Sanskrit Pathshala at Varanasi, Uttar Pradesh for higher studies.
 At a very young age he got involved in revolutionary activities.
 He joined the non-cooperation movement launched by Mahatma Gandhi.
 Caught by the British police while indulging in revolutionary activities he was sentenced to 15 whiplashes as his first punishment.
 At that time he was merely 15-years-old.
 It was after this incident that Chandra Shekhar assumed the title of Azad and came to be known as Chandra Shekhar Azad.

-He his still a hero for millions of Indians and many movies such as Shaheed Bhagat Singh, The Legend of Bhagat Singh and 23rd March 1931 has been made on his life.
+He is still a hero for millions of Indians and many movies such as Shaheed Bhagat Singh, The Legend of Bhagat Singh and 23rd March 1931 has characters based on his life.

 Facts and Information about Chandra Shekhar Azad

 |Born||23rd July 1906|

 |Education||at Bhavra and was sent to the Sanskrit Pathshala at Varanasi, Uttar Pradesh for higher studies.|